 The main festival has the most prestige and challenges for all those competitors in all games within the local festivals.

-Therefore, it is an excellent opportunity to participate in local games for those competitors, who are young, inexperienced than the ones who already have big wins.
+Therefore, it is an excellent opportunity to participate in local games for those competitors, who are young, and inexperienced than the ones who already have big wins.
 There will be 256 wrestlers to compete in 7 rounds in 2 days.

 While for archery, 64 male, female, and young kid archers would compete in 3 different categories in 1 day.